NathanielWaggoner/stupa-stuff/planning/PRD.md

 I want to add my own stupa markers with personal or discovered stupas.

-I want to share a stupa I’ve added with my friends or community.
+I want to share a stupa I've added with my friends or community.

 I want to offer prayers and see how many others have done the same.